Iotatfan/erofi-discord-bot/README.md

 # Erofi xD

-A discord bot which I develop just for fun during my free time
+A discord bot which I develop for learning purpose during my free time.